Jazz musician Horace Silver dies at age 85- report

-LOS ANGELES Jazz musician Horace Silver, a composer known for pioneering hard bop, has died, National Public Radio said on Wednesday.
+LOS ANGELES, June 18 Jazz musician Horace Silver, a composer known for pioneering hard bop, has died, National Public Radio said on Wednesday.
 He was 85.

 Silver, a native of Norwalk, Connecticut, was shaped by the Portuguese influence in the islands of Cape Verde, from where his family emigrated to the United States.